Amateur Karting League of Serbia 2026. - Season Regulations

 Due to time constraints and the number of karts at different tracks, the organizer will announce the maximum number of entries before each race.

 Article 4.
-Registration for the Karting Liga and races.
+Registration for the Karting Liga, races and practices.

 There are three ways to participate in the AKLS Karting Liga:

-Before the start of the season, in the first week of open registrations, we enable the payment of the entire season in advance, seasonal spot, which guarantees the driver participation in every championship race, without the need for individual registrations for each race.
+Before the start of the season, within the first 30 days of open registration, we enable paying for the entire season in advance-a full-season spot, which guarantees the driver participation in every championship race, without needing to register separately for each race.

-Drivers with a seasonal spot, do not need to register separately for the race and it is their discretionary right to transfer this spot to other drivers in case they are prevented from coming to the race.
+Drivers with a full-season spot do not need to register for each race, and it is their discretionary right to give their spot to another driver if they cannot attend.

-The price of a sponsorship spot is 60.000 RSD (sixty thousand dinars).
-The number of seasonal spots is limited.
+The price of a full-season spot is 60.000 RSD (sixty thousand dinars).
+The number of full-season spots is limited.

 Membership spot

-The annual membership fee to participate in the AKLS Karting Liga is 7.000 RSD (seven thousand dinars) one-time, and this amount goes into the fund for event organization, as well as for prizes at the end of the season.
-By paying for a membership spot, the driver gets priority in registrations for each individual race.
+The annual membership fee to participate in the AKLS Karting League is 8.000 RSD (eight thousand dinars), paid once.
+This amount is invested into the event-organization fund as well as end-of-season awards.
+By paying for a membership spot, the driver gains priority when registering for each individual race.

 Guest spot

-In case of any problems with payment, please contact us via the contact form on the website (https://kartingliga.rs/kontakt), and someone from our team will get back to you as soon as possible.
+In case of any payment problems, please contact the league organization via the website contact form (https://kartingliga.rs/kontakt).
+Someone from our team will get back to you as soon as possible.

-In the event of a late application, where the number of drivers for the race has already been exceeded, the driver who failed to register in time will be refunded.
-In case of this issue, someone from our team will contact you via the email address you registered with.
+In the event of a late registration, when the maximum number of drivers has already been exceeded, the driver who failed to register in time will be refunded.
+In such a case, someone from our team will contact you via the email address you registered with.

 4.2.
 Refunds.

-When a driver who has signed up for a race is unable to attend on that race day, if they notify the organizer in time, at least 3 days in advance, their payment will be refunded.
+If a driver who registered for a race cannot attend the race day and notifies the organizer in time-at least 7 (seven) days in advance-the payment will be refunded.

-In the case that a driver does not show up on the day of the race and has not reported their absence, they will not be able to request a refund for that race day nor transfer it to the next, except for justified medical reasons reported before the start of the race.
+If a driver does not show up on race day without reporting their absence, they may not request a refund for that race day nor transfer it to the next one, except for justified medical reasons reported before the start of the race.
+Additionally, a driver who registered but did not attend may be forbidden from registering for the next race in our organization.

-Every event we organize follows a specific schedule.
-It is recommended that all registered racers be on the track at least half an hour before the race starts to complete the preparatory activities on time.
+Each of our events follows a defined schedule.
+It is recommended that all registered racers arrive at the track no later than half an hour before the agreed event start, so they can complete the preparatory activities in time.

-When you arrive at our event, one of the first mandatory activities is to check in at our main stand and to weigh in with your racing gear.
-Based on the measured weight of the driver, the need for ballast is determined in accordance with the regulations.
+When you arrive at our event, one of the first mandatory activities is check-in at our main stand and weighing in full racing gear.
+Based on the measured driver mass, the need for ballast is determined in accordance with the rulebook.

 5.2.
 Briefing.

-Drivers are required to attend the briefing led by the race director at the announced time before the start of the race day.
+Drivers are required to attend the briefing led by the race director at the announced time before the race day starts.
 Punctuality is mandatory.
-Drivers arriving after the meeting time will be penalized by the race director, being moved to the last places at the starting position of the respective racing group.
+Drivers who arrive after the meeting time will be penalized by the race director by being moved to the last starting positions of the appropriate racing group.

 5.3.
 Event format.

-The entire event, from the start of the first race, lasts approximately 4 hours (four hours), depending on the circumstances and conditions of the karting center.
+The entire event, from the start of the first practice session, lasts approximately 7 hours (seven hours), depending on the circumstances and conditions of the karting center.

 The event will proceed as follows:

-• - Pre-race briefing (at least 10 minutes before the first race)
+- - Pre-race briefing (at least 10 minutes before the first qualifying session)

-• - First group races, randomly determined starting order (approximately 9* minutes of driving expressed in laps)
+- - First group races - starting grid determined by times set in qualifying session (approximately 10 minutes of driving expressed in laps or 10 laps)

-• - Second group races - reverse starting order (approximately 9* minutes of driving expressed in laps)
+- - Second group races - starting grid determined by the fastest lap times driven in the previous race (approximately 10 minutes of driving expressed in laps or 10 laps)

-• - Final races, in order from the weakest final (from C2 to A final).
-Final races are longer than group races, approximately 12* minutes of driving expressed in laps.
+- - Final races, in order from the weakest final to A final.
+Approximately 10 minutes of driving expressed in laps or 10 laps.

 Regardless of the number of groups at the start of the event, the maximum number of final groups is four.

-Qualifying groups are based on the current classification table, weighted, so that the best drivers are together in the same group.
+Race groups are determined based on the current standings and points scored in the event, so that the best drivers race in the same group.

 Example: